Human Trafficking in [Germany] [other countries]

 He was removed from her care after complaining that she, her partner and his own mother and her boyfriend sexually abused him.
 It is thought that Pascal, whose home was 100 yards from the pub, was beaten while being abused, to keep him quiet.
 But, say police, he was hit so hard that he died.
 The abusers panicked, put his body in a car, drove across the border and buried it.

-Wikipedia: Prostitution in Germany - Trafficking in Women
+Wikipedia: Prostitution in Germany – Human Trafficking

 The trafficking in women from Eastern Europe is often organized by gangs from that same region.
 (The BKA, the German equivalent to the FBI, reported in 2003 that 60% of the suspects in trafficking cases were foreigners, with another 8% being foreign born Germans.
 Most of the women know from the start that they are going to work in prostitution even though they often don't know about the working conditions; some others hope for a job as waitress or au-pair; some are simply abducted.
 Once in Germany, their passports are taken away and they are informed that they now have to work off the cost of the trip.
 Sometimes they are sold to pimps or bar owners, who then make them work off the purchase price.
 They work in bars, apartments or as escorts and have to hand over the better part of their earnings.
 Some women reconcile themselves with this situation, as they still make much more than they could at home; others rebel and are threatened or abused.
 They are often told that the police have been paid off and will not help them, which is false.
 They are also threatened with harm to their families at home.